GAIB: The Bridge for Compute-Backed Real-World Yield

 Two powerful trends are converging: the rise of AI infrastructure as a capital-intensive, revenue-generating industry and the growth of DeFi as an open, programmable source of liquidity.

 Since ChatGPT’s release, access to compute has become one of the world’s most valuable resources.
-NVIDIA now earns over $20 billion per quarter from its data-center business, while major tech firms spend billions each year expanding GPU clusters and robotic systems.
-But this rapid growth has exposed a major gap: the cost of compute is rising faster than the capital available to fund it.
+NVIDIA now earns over $41.1 billion per quarter from its data-center business, while major tech firms spend billions each year expanding GPU clusters and robotic systems.

-Meanwhile, decentralised finance holds vast amounts of idle liquidity searching for reliable yield with little exposure to productive, real-world activity.
+Meanwhile, decentralised finance holds vast amounts of idle liquidity searching for reliable yield with exposure to productive, real-world activity.
 The result is a clear imbalance: AI’s most valuable assets remain under-financed, while crypto’s deepest liquidity remains under-used.

 GAIB’s Founding Thesis